AmandaKoziol/CS-391/Week 4/youtube_app/README.md

 2. Add desired OpenAI API key and name it `OPENAI_API_KEY`

 # Running the Code
-1. In your terminal, enter the Budget Tracker folder: `cd youtube_app`
+1. In your terminal, enter the YouTube App folder: `cd youtube_app`
 2. Enter `python app.py` in the terminal
 3. Visit the given URL in your browser: http://127.0.0.1:5000/